The environment and host haloes of the brightest z~6 Lyman-break galaxies: Results

-In addition to these four models we also compute: \begin{itemize} \item Halo masses for the most straightforwards abundance matching scheme e.g. $M_{min}$ for a sample of galaxies above a given luminosity threshold is the halo mass such that the comoving number density of halos greater than that mass is equal to the comoving number density of the galaxy sample (see Table \ref{table:summary_of_abundance_matching}) \item Galaxy bias from a pure bias model e.g. fit for $b$ where $\xi_{\textrm{model}}=b^{2} \xi_{\textrm{DM}}$. \end{itemize}
+F. Halo masses for the most straightforwards abundance matching scheme e.g. $M_{min}$ for a sample of galaxies above a given luminosity threshold is the halo mass such that the comoving number density of halos greater than that mass is equal to the comoving number density of the galaxy sample.

-The results from these 6 models are shown in Tables \ref{table:summary_of_models} and \ref{table:summary_of_abundance_matching}.
-Fig. \ref{fig:MCMC_fit_various_models} shows the data, the best-fit models.
+The results from these 6 models are shown in Table \ref{table:summary_of_models}.
+Fig. \ref{fig:MCMC_fit_various_models} shows the data and the best-fit models.
 We show the posterior from one fitting in Fig. \ref{fig:posterior} for illustrative purposes.
 It is clear that the amplitude of the correlation function is roughly two orders of magnitude larger than the dark matter correlation function in the linear regime, corresponding to a very high bias.
 Most of our models suggest that $M_{min} \sim 10^{11.5} M_{\sun}$ e.g. our galaxies are hosted by halos of that mass and above.
 It also seems that the satellite fraction is at most a few percent, which suggests that at most 5-6 galaxies in our sample are satellites (in the scenario that these sources were the same underlying population as the lower luminosity LBGs, the satellite fraction could have been higher as a non-trivial portion would have been from halos hosting multiple galaxies).
+Although models with a range of duty cycles are consistent with the data, the observations seem to favour $DC=1$ for Model A., the model with the most freedom.